Happy Birthday, Flying Lotus!

 Flying Lotus is known for mixing sounds and samples from all across the globe.
 From 1970s Japanese pop to mellow 1990s alt-rock to jazz, a FlyLo hip-hop beat is anything but cookie cutter.
 Over the years, the producer started his own label, Brainfeeder, has dropped five albums and collaborated with Denzel Curry, Metro Boomin, Anderson .Paak and more.
 He's also gotten busy in front of the mic under the rap name Captain Murphy.

-Earlier this summer, FlyLo released his first self-written, self-scored and self-directed film Kuso, which starred the likes of Zack Fox, George Clinton and Hannibal Buress.
-The super producer's career had a full circle moment recently; he's set to score the short anime film, Black Out 2022, a flick directed by anime creator Shinichiro Watanabe.
-This new animated film is a prequel to the forthcoming Denis Villeneuve-directed neo-noir sci-fi film Blade Runner 2049, which stars Ryan Gosling and Harrison Ford and already has FlyLo's cult fan base eager with anticipation.
+Last summer, FlyLo released his first self-written, self-scored and self-directed film Kuso, which starred the likes of Zack Fox, George Clinton and Hannibal Buress.
+The super producer's career had a full circle moment afterwards when he's scored the short anime film, Black Out 2022, a flick directed by anime creator Shinichiro Watanabe.
+This new animated film is a prequel to the Denis Villeneuve-directed neo-noir sci-fi film Blade Runner 2049, which stars Ryan Gosling and Harrison Ford.

 Happy Birthday, FlyLo!